mgimond/Intro-to-git-GitHub/Cloning_a_Github_repo.md

    <img src="img/github_repo_link.png" width="700px" hspace="50"/>

 5. In your git shell, clone the repo by typing the link.
-For example, if the link is `https://github.com/mgimond/repo1.git`, type
+For example, if the link is `https://github.com/mgimond/repo1.git`, type:

    ```{r}
    git clone https://github.com/mgimond/repo1.git
    ```
+    If you are prompted for a username and password, enter your Github credentials (and not your college credentials).

    <img src="img/repo_clone_shell.PNG" width="400px" hspace="50"/>

   At this point, you have a clone (copy) of the repo content on your computer.
 You can now create/edit files in your project folder as needed.
 Be sure to save all project files in this folder.